kotoko/configs/firefox/Readme.md

 2. Close firefox.
 3. Delete all files/folders from inside profile folder.
 4. Copy files from folder `profile-abcxyz/` to profile folder.
+5. Open firefox.
-5. Go into addon settings and turn on all extensions.
+6. Go into addon settings and turn on all extensions.
-6. Configure extensions to your liking.
+7. Configure extensions to your liking.

 Done!